-By Skinnyjinny from Scotland
+By marion davidson from Scotland

 Provide nesting material for songbirds - for free!
 Make a basket out of wire.
 I recommend a smaller mesh than chicken wire - half-inch "hardware cloth" works well.
 Include a mesh lid to keep the contents from blowing away.
+What are the contents?

 We enjoy watching birds build their nests and raise their little ones in the nest boxes, trees, and shrubs in our yard.
 My fondness for growing plants and flowers has turned out to be quite beneficial to the birds searching for nesting material.